PowToon/Powtoon-Programming-Guide/clean-code/README.md

 }

 Employee.prototype.raiseBasicSalary = function(raise){
-  this.basicSalary = this.basicSalary + raise; //This is not pure.
+  this.basicSalary = this.basicSalary + raise //This is not pure.
 }

 const someEmployees = [